 A landing page is a web page that exists solely to capture potential customers’ details.
 They are optimised to do this as effectively and efficiently as possible.
 It’s where the ‘calls to actions’ land.
 There’s much less clutter and you wouldn’t expect to find the conventional website elements.

 Keeping track of leads

 Once you have your valuable contacts it’s important to maintain a relationship with them.
 This is how you go about delighting your potential and current customers.
-A customer relationship management system is a streamlined and an effective way of management.
+A customer relationship management system is a streamlined and effective way of management.
 Find out more about the best CRM software here.

 Everybody is now a potential ambassador for your brand.
 With social media, we can share our thoughts in minutes.
 A relationship between customer and brand should continue long after the sale takes place.